-Balanced books may not be sexy, but they provide small business owners with the grounding they need to make smart decisions about expanding the business, making large purchases, and hiring new employees.
-The language of accounting professionals can be intimidating, especially if you’re the type of person whose financial record keeping consists of handing a box of receipts to your tax preparer once a year — don’t despair.
+Balanced books may not be sexy, but they provide small business owners with the grounding they need to make smart forecasting decisions about expanding their business, making large purchases, or hiring new employees.
+While the language of accounting professionals can be intimidating — especially if you’re the type of person whose financial record keeping consists of handing a box of receipts to your tax preparer once a year — don’t despair.

-Equity = Assets – Liabilities
+Equity = Total Assets – Total Liabilities

-Your first task is to choose your accounting period.
+Well, your first task is to choose your accounting period.
 Most businesses balance their books for each calendar month or each quarter.
 When you are new to the process, balancing your books each month will make the task more manageable.

 If you use a cash accounting system, as many small-business owners do, and you want to start at the most basic level, you can simply write two columns of numbers on a piece of paper: assets on one side and liabilities on the other.
 Total each column, subtract liabilities from assets and the resulting number should equal your business equity.

 You are at the stage of balancing your books that accountants call creating a trial balance.
-This shows you whether there are any mistakes in your recordkeeping so you can rectify them — much easier to do at the end of the month or the quarter than the end of the year.
+This shows you whether there are any mistakes in your record keeping so you can rectify them, which is much easier to do at the end of the month or the quarter than the end of the year.
 Even seasoned professionals expect to make corrections at this stage.

 To uncover errors, first check whether you forgot to record an entry in either column or listed the same entry twice.
 If not, try looking for a couple of common accounting errors.
 If the discrepancy is divisible by nine, it could mean you have transposed two digits.
 When two numbers are transposed (for example 850 instead of 580), the difference is always divisible by nine.
 If the discrepancy is a multiple of 10 (100, 1,000, etc.) there might be an addition or subtraction mistake in one of your columns.